AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h5><a id="registration-controller">Registration controller</a></h5>

-The registration actually comprises two steps:
+The registration actually comprises three steps:

+1. Reset former validation messages
-1. Format validation of the input values, checking if the password matches with its repetition aswell as checking if the username and / or email are already in use
+2. Format validation of the input values, checking if the password matches with its repetition aswell as checking if the username and / or email are already in use
-2. Process the registration
+3. Process the registration

 In the first instance we create a controller that gets the user services injected and further properties that references the necessary components of the registration formular.